Japanese prisoners of war in World War II: Allied attitudes

 A Japanese soldier surrendering to three U.S. Marines in the Marshall Islands during January 1944.

 The Western Allies sought to treat captured Japanese in accordance with international agreements which governed the treatment of POWs.
 Shortly after the outbreak of the Pacific War in December 1941, the British and United States governments transmitted a message to the Japanese government through Swiss intermediaries asking if Japan would abide by the 1929 Geneva Convention.
 The Japanese Government responded stating that while it had not signed the convention, Japan would treat POWs in accordance with its terms; in effect though, Japan had willfully ignored the convention's requirements.
 While the Western Allies notified the Japanese government of the identities of Japanese POWs in accordance with the Geneva Convention's requirements, this information was not passed onto the families of the captured men as the Japanese government wished to maintain that none of its soldiers had been taken prisoner.

 Allied combatants were reluctant to take Japanese prisoners at the start of the Pacific War.
-During the first two years following the US entry into the war, US combatants were generally unwilling to accept the surrender of Japanese soldiers due to a combination of racist attitudes and anger at Japan's war crimes committed against US and Allied nationals such as its widespread mistreatment or summary execution of Allied POWs.
+During the first two years following the US entry into the war, US combatants were generally unwilling to accept the surrender of Japanese soldiers due to anger at Japan's war crimes committed against US and Allied nationals such as its widespread mistreatment or summary execution of Allied POWs.
 Australian soldiers were also reluctant to take Japanese prisoners for similar reasons.
 Incidents in which Japanese soldiers booby-trapped their dead and wounded or pretended to surrender in order to lure Allied combatants into ambushes were well known within the Allied militaries and also hardened attitudes against seeking the surrender of Japanese on the battlefield.
 As a result, Allied troops believed that their Japanese opponents would not surrender and that any attempts to surrender were deceptive; for instance, the Australian jungle warfare school advised soldiers to shoot any Japanese troops who had their hands closed while surrendering.
 Furthermore, in many instances, Japanese soldiers who had surrendered were killed on the front line or while being taken to POW compounds.
 The nature of jungle warfare also contributed to prisoners not being taken, as many battles were fought at close ranges where participants "often had no choice but to shoot first and ask questions later".